imutwiri/imutwiri/README.md

 If you'd like, I can:
 - Replace the placeholder CLI commands with exact per-repo quickstarts by reading each repo's README.
 - Add per-repo CI/coverage badges (I’ll need exact workflow names or badge URLs).
 - Commit this README.md to your profile repo (imutwiri/imutwiri).
-If you want that, tell me which branch to use (default: main) and provide any final values to replace placeholders (email, social links, exact repo slugs).
+If you want that, tell me which branch to use (default: main) and provide any final values to replace placeholders (email, social...)